SiConnect: Arbitration-Determined Multiplexing

 SiConnect's cost advantage over HomePlug offerings was derived from the use of a non-OFDM PHY (physical layer) and SMA/CR as the basis of its MAC layer.
 SMA/CR stands for Synchronous Multiple Access and Contention Resolution, whereby multiple nodes that wish to transmit data onto the medium simultaneously may begin to do so, with a contention resolution mechanism built into the MAC that clearly identifies who wins the contention and who does not, without data loss arising from interference when more than one node transmits at once.
 SiConnect's innovation was to incorporate quality of service support into the contention resolution mechanism, ensuring that priority was given to network traffic requiring the highest quality of service, and also a backoff feature that ensured the loser of a contention would be more likely to win any future contention.
 Together, this support for real-time content delivery provided for much more efficient usage of the resources of the PHY layer.
-This meant that SiConnect's low-cost 21Mbit/s PHY could compete in performance with HomePlug Turbo's more costly 85Mbit/s PHY.
+This meant that SiConnect's low-cost 21 Mbit/s PHY could compete in performance with HomePlug Turbo's more costly 85 Mbit/s PHY.

-Intellectual Property
+Intellectual property

 Besides trademarks over the SiConnect and POEM brands, SiConnect filed eight patents.
 The first of these was granted during SiConnect's lifetime.
 The granted patent, and the seven outstanding applications, were assigned to Poem Technology after its acquisition of SiConnect.
 However, Poem Technology let all the applications, and the granted patent, lapse.
 SiConnect's intellectual property portfolio was well-regarded within the tight-knit community of powerline communications technology developers and patent agents.
 The patents concerned were: